Efficient Epistemic Uncertainty Estimation in Regression Ensemble Models Using Pairwise-Distance Estimators: Compute and Hyper-parameter Details

 \section{Compute and Hyper-parameter Details}

 The Nflows Base model employed one nonlinear transformation, $g$, with a single hidden layer containing 20 units, utilizing cubic spline flows as per \cite{csf_durkan}.
 The base network consisted of two hidden layers, each comprising 40 units with ReLU activation functions.
 It is important to note that all base distributions were Gaussian.
 The PNEs adopted an architecture of three hidden layers each with 50 units and ReLU activation functions.
 Model hyperparameters remained consistent across all experiments.
+The base distribution and the bijective mapping are trained simultaneously.
+Each base distribution network is mapped through the same bijective mapping, which is shared across all ensemble components.
+Every time a base distribution network takes a training step, the bijective mapping is updated accordingly.
+This approach ensures that the bijective mapping is consistent across all components of the ensemble.
+This methodology is similar to previous approaches, such as those proposed by \citet{osband2016deep}, where shared mappings are utilized within ensemble-based models.
 Training was conducted using 16GB RAM on Intel Gold 6148 Skylake @ 2.4 GHz CPUs and NVidia V100SXM2 (16G memory) GPUs.
 For each experimental setting, PNEs and Nflows Base were executed with five ensemble components.
 The MC estimator sampled 1000 and 5000 points for Nflows Base and PNEs, respectively, for each $x$ conditioned on.
-The nflows library \citep{nflows} and the BMDAL library \citep{kirsch2023black} were employed with minor modifications.
+The nflows library \citep{nflows} was employed with minor modifications.
+Our code can be found at \url{https://github.com/nwaftp23/pairflow-uncertainty}.

 Note that for the Bhatt estimator, the Bhattacharyya distance between two Gaussians is,

 Also note that for the KL estimator, the KL divergence between two Gaussians is,

 where tr$(\cdot)$ refers to the trace of a matrix.